Duckulus/muckerdata/README.md

 ## How to Use

-To use this program just run `npx muckerdata@latest` in your terminal to get the latest version from the npm package registry.
+To use this program just run `npx discord-group-analyzer@latest` in your terminal to get the latest version from the npm package registry.
 You need to have NodeJS installed.